-The 106 miles of freeway widening proposed in this plan will undergo preliminary engineering and environmental impact studies by the Wisconsin Department of Transportation (WisDOT).
-During preliminary engineering, alternatives will be considered, including rebuild-as-is, various design options of rebuilding to modern design standards, compromises to rebuilding to modern design standards, rebuilding with additional lanes, and rebuilding with the existing number of lanes.
+The 106 miles of freeway widening proposed in VISION 2050 will undergo preliminary engineering and environmental impact studies by WisDOT.
+During preliminary engineering, alternatives will be considered, including rebuildas-is, various design options of rebuilding to modern design standards, compromises to rebuilding to modern design standards, rebuilding with additional lanes, and rebuilding with the existing number of lanes.
 Only at the conclusion of preliminary engineering would a determination be made as to how the freeway would be reconstructed.

-The Regional Transportation System Plan does not make any recommendation with respect to whether the 10 miles of IH 43 between Howard Avenue and Silver Spring Drive, when reconstructed, should be reconstructed with or without additional traffic lanes.
-The Regional Plan recommends that preliminary engineering conducted for the reconstruction of this segment of IH 43 should include the consideration of alternatives for rebuilding the freeway with additional lanes and rebuilding it with the existing number of lanes.
-The decision of how this segment of IH 43 would be reconstructed would be determined by the Wisconsin Department of Transportation (WisDOT) through preliminary engineering and environmental impact study.
-During preliminary engineering, WisDOT would consider and evaluate a number of alternatives, including rebuild as is, various options of rebuild to modern design standards, compromises to rebuilding to modern design standards, rebuilding with additional lanes, and rebuilding with existing number of lanes.
+VISION 2050 does not make any recommendation with respect to whether the 10 miles of IH 43 between Howard Avenue and Silver Spring Drive, when reconstructed, should be reconstructed with or without additional traffic lanes.
+It recommends that preliminary engineering conducted for the reconstruction of this segment of IH 43 should include the consideration of alternatives for rebuilding the freeway with additional lanes and rebuilding it with the existing number of lanes.
+The decision of how this segment of IH 43 would be reconstructed would be determined by WisDOT through preliminary engineering and environmental impact study.
+During preliminary engineering, WisDOT would consider and evaluate a number of alternatives, including rebuild as is, various options of rebuilding to modern design standards, compromises to rebuilding to modern design standards, rebuilding with additional lanes, and rebuilding with the existing number of lanes.
 Only at the conclusion of preliminary engineering would a determination be made as to how this segment of IH 43 freeway would be reconstructed.
 Following the conclusion of the preliminary engineering for the reconstruction, VISION 2050 would be amended to reflect the decision made as to how IH 43 between Howard Avenue and Silver Spring Drive would be reconstructed.
 Any construction along this segment of IH 43 prior to preliminary engineering-such as bridge reconstruction-should fully preserve and accommodate the future option of rebuilding the freeway with additional lanes.